alexpaul/Heap/README.md

 }
 ```

-## `shiftUp` function in order to swap nodes as needed when inserting
+## `shiftUp` function in order to swap nodes as needed when inserting and satisfying the `Heap Property`

 ```swift
 // shift up